sergeport/falcon_nameko/README.md

 Middleware for using nameko services with Falcon

-> NOTE: it is still in development, there are debugprints and other rubbish
+> NOTE: it is still in development, there are debugprints and other rubbish.
-> will be completed soon
+> Will be completed soon

 # Usage